Mormonism: Baptism for the Dead

-A recent news item posted to Religion News Blog says:
+A November 2008 news item posted to Religion News Blog says:

 Holocaust survivors said Monday they are through trying to negotiate with the Mormon church over posthumous baptisms of Jews killed in Nazi concentration camps, saying the church has repeatedly violated a 13-year-old agreement barring the practice.